 With over 3.5 million people in the US alone participating in sailing each year, that’s a lot of opportunity for all kinds of unintended swimming, or unplanned early dismounting from our boats.

-How to choose the best lifejacket?
+How to choose the best inflatable lifejacket or PFD?

-From their basic ISO rated start point, all lifejackets take on their own characteristics and design elements.
+From their basic ISO rated start point, all inflatable lifejackets take on their own characteristics and design elements.
 The positioning of the CO2 inflation bottle, the shape of the bladder, the position of the crotch strap and the way it is attached, the location of the whistle, the position of the oral inflation tube and the location of the lifting strop.
-Some of our lifejackets on test also have sprayhoods and water activated strobe lights.
+Some of our PFD’s and lifejackets on test also have sprayhoods and water activated strobe lights.

 A note from the Tech Editor: Fox Morgan